 Near La Pryor in Zavala County, Texas — The American South (West South Central)

 Location.
-29° 4.256′ N, 99° 50.533′ W. Marker is near La Pryor, Texas, in Zavala County.
-Marker is on U.S. 83 9.7 miles north of U.S. 57, on the left when traveling north.
+29° 4.257′ N, 99° 50.532′ W. Marker is near La Pryor, Texas, in Zavala County.
+Marker is on U.S. 83, 9.7 miles north of U.S. 57, on the left when traveling north.
+Marker is located in roadside park on west side of highway, just north of the Nueces River.
 Touch for map.
-Marker is located in a roadside park on west side of highway, just north of the Nueces River.
 Marker is in this post office area: La Pryor TX 78872, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Bosque-Larios Expedition (here, next to this marker); Site of Fort Inge (approx. 8.8 miles away); John Nance Garner (approx. 9 miles away); Fort Inge, Camp Dix, C.S.A. (approx. 10.2 miles away); Early Texas Wagon Yards (approx. 10.2 miles away); Reading Wood Black (approx. 10.2 miles away); Uvalde County Courthouse (approx. 10.2 miles away); Uvalde County (approx. 10.2 miles away).
+Camp Nueces C.S.A. (here, next to this marker); Site of Fort Inge (approx. 8.8 miles away); John Nance Garner (approx. 9 miles away); Reading Wood Black (approx. 9.1 miles away); M.J.
+"Jerry" Franklin (approx. 9.1 miles away); Pat Garrett (approx. 9.4 miles away); Site of Early Settlement Known as The Ditch (approx. 9.9 miles away); Early Texas Wagon Yards (approx. 10.2 miles away).

 Credits.
-This page was last revised on December 13, 2017.
-This page originally submitted on December 13, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 94 times since then and 41 times this year.
+This page was last revised on May 9, 2020.
+It was originally submitted on December 13, 2017, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 357 times since then and 36 times this year.
 Photos: 1, 2, 3. submitted on December 13, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.